davidgamez/mobility-feed-api/README.md

 ```bash
 docker-compose --env-file ./config/.env.local  up -d --force-recreate
 ```
+By default the POSTGRES_PORT and POSTGRES_EXTERNAL_PORT use the same port.
+You may want to modify POSTGRES_EXTERNAL_PORT if you're running multiple instances of Postgres in your development environment.

 - Generates the api and database stubs on first run and everytime the schema changes
 ```bash
 scripts/api-gen.sh